Jharia coalfield: Coal field fire

-According to records, almost fifteen years later after first fire incident occurred at Bhowra Collliery owned by Eastern Coal Company, one of the major mines which collapsed due to underground fire was the Khas Jharia mines of Seth Khora Ramji (1860–1924), who was a pioneer of Indian coalmines.
-His Khas Jharia mine was one of the firsts to collapse in underground fire in 1930.
-Two of his collieries, Khas Jharia and Golden Jharia, which worked on maximum 260-foot-deep shafts, collapsed due to now infamous underground fires, in which their house and bungalow also collapsed on 8 November 1930, causing 18 feet subsidence and widespread destruction.
-The fire never stopped despite sincere efforts by mines department and railway authorities and in 1933 flaming crevasses lead to exodus of many residents.
+According to records, almost fifteen years later after first fire incident occurred at Bhowrah Colliery owned by Eastern Coal Company, one of the major mines which collapsed due to underground fire was the Khas Jharia mines of Seth Khora Ramji (1860–1924), who was a pioneer of Indian coal mines.
+His Khas Jharia mine was one of the first to collapse in underground fire in 1930.
+Two of his collieries, Khas Jharia and Golden Jharia, which worked on maximum 260-foot-deep shafts, collapsed due to underground fires, in which their house and bungalow also collapsed, on 8 November 1930, causing 18 feet subsidence and widespread destruction.
+The fire has been burning ever since, despite sincere efforts by mines department and railway authorities and in 1933 flaming crevasses lead to exodus of many residents.
 The 1934 Nepal–Bihar earthquake led to further spread of fire and by 1938 the authorities had declared that there is raging fire beneath the town with 42 collieries out of 133 on fire.

 In 1972, more than 70 mine fires were reported in this region.
 As of 2007, more than 400,000 people who live in Jharia are living on land in danger of subsidence due to the fires, and according to Satya Pratap Singh, "Jharia township is on the brink of an ecological and human disaster".
 The government has been criticized for a perceived lackadaisical attitude towards the safety of the people of Jharia.
 Heavy fumes emitted by the fires lead to severe health problems such as breathing disorders and skin diseases among the local population.